tsg-iitkgp/OnBoarding/APPs.md

 ### Objective

 The idea is to develop a single modular backend which can cater for all the frontend applications developed by the TechTeam.
+It currently hosts the Gymkhana Website and Blogs Website.

 <a id="gb-maintenance"></a>

 ### Maintenance

 This project is based on Expressjs and SQLite database.
 There's a seperate module developed for each of the application.
 Do not disturb any module if you are not working on its application.
 Create a new module similar to the previous ones, if you are developing a new frontend and needs a backend.
+The backend is currently hosted on an EC2 instance in AWS.
 To know more, visit: [tsg-iitkgp/tsg-backend](https://github.com/tsg-iitkgp/tsg-backend)

 <a id="gb-existence"></a>